Sifat-1/data_analyst_excel_project_1/README.md

 ## **Dataset used**
 - <a href="https://github.com/Sifat-1/Excel_Based-_Loan_Repayment_and_Risk_Assessment_Report/blob/main/financial_loan%20(1).csv">Dataset</a>
 ##  Overview
 This interactive dashboard provides a high-level summary of a bank's loan portfolio, with a strong focus on key performance indicators such as application volume, funding, repayment, and loan quality.
-It is designed to help stakeholders monitor portfolio health, assess financial performance, and identify trends or risk areas at a glance.The dashboard includes:Loan Volume & Financial Summary, MTD & MoM Growth Tracking, Loan Quality Breakdown, Loan Performance by Status, Filtering & Segmentation.
+It is designed to help stakeholders monitor portfolio health, assess financial performance, and identify trends or risk areas at a glance.
+The dashboard includes: Loan Volume & Financial Summary, MTD & MoM Growth Tracking, Loan Quality Breakdown, Loan Performance by Status, Filtering & Segmentation.

 ## **Questions (KPIs)**